Keeping destructive wild hogs at bay in Tennessee - NewsBreak

 In 2015, wild hogs had spread from just being present in 15 counties in Tennessee to nearly 80 out of 95.
 At the time the Wild Hog Eradication Activation Team or WHEAT was launched to address the problem.

-“Many of the small, isolated pockets of hogs that were spread throughout the state have been eradicated and control efforts are now focused on keeping the large, historically well established populations at bay.”Kingsport PD: 7 grenades found in dead man’s safe contained fuses, black powder
+“Many of the small, isolated pockets of hogs that were spread throughout the state have been eradicated and control efforts are now focused on keeping the large, historically well established populations at bay.”‘Nobody trashes Tennessee’ campaign aims to reduce litter on state roads

 WHEAT is currently composed of 25 stakeholder organizations.
 “WHEAT’s approach to wild hog management is by eliminating incentives for individuals to translocate (i.e. stock) wild hogs, enabling landowners to utilize effective means of control and outreach/education.”
 Sweaney added it’s working.